Insurtech Valuations: Where is the ROI?

 This is a beautiful picture of what I’m talking about.

-- Growth: As a percentage of total revenue, Lemonade spends 2 to 3.5 times more than other carriers in Sales & Marketing, which includes agent commissions.
-It also spends ~20% of revenue on Technology Development, which is an average of 10 x more than other carriers.
+- Growth: As a percentage of total revenue, Lemonade spends 2 to 4 times more than other carriers in Sales & Marketing, which includes agent commissions for other carriers.
+Of the increased Sales & Marketing expense in 2024, 98% went to marketing/advertising.
 Lemonade grew its revenue 20% in this time frame.
-Other carriers (e.g., Progressive, Travelers and Chubb) grew 9-17% in the same period using a fraction of the cost.
+Other carriers (e.g., Progressive, Travelers and Chubb) grew 10-17% in the same period, one during which many carriers were attempting to reduce business.

-- Revenue per customer: Lemonade’s average revenue per customer was about 1/8th the industry average ($387 vs ~$3,000).[i]
-In other words, the company will need 8 x more customers and be able to service them at 1/8th the cost per customer to match the performance of a traditional competitor.
+- Revenue per customer: Lemonade’s average revenue per customer was about 1/6th the industry average ($384 vs ~$2,500).[i]
+In other words, the company will need ~6 x more customers and be able to sell & service them at 1/6th the cost per customer to match the performance of a traditional competitor.

-- Customer retention: The company seems to prefer referencing premium retention, which was 88% last year[ii], as opposed to customer retention.
+- Customer retention: The company seems to prefer referencing premium retention, which was 87% the last year[i], as opposed to customer retention.
 Matteo Carbone mentioned in a 2023 post that the company had a 30-40% churn rate[iii] (i.e. 60-70% retention).
 Given that most of its traditional competitors are retaining 80-87% of their customers (half as much churn), the company has to sell twice as much business to stay flat.[iv]

 The point that I am trying to hammer home is that we’ve been listening to hype about Insurtech for nearly a decade now, but where is the real disruption?
 Global Insurtech investments passed $1.38 billion in Q3 alone.[v]
 Investors have plowed over $30 billion dollars into the space.[vi]
 Where are the big successes?
 Which Insurtechs have demonstrated an ability to grow profitably?